Yosemite Ship Saga – Blog Article by Dick Wibom, MM2/c

 Admiral Chester Nimitz and the Fuller USO

 Right outside Pearl City was a big mansion that housed the local USO.
 It had a porch that went all the way around it, and it was called ‘Fuller USO’.
 Sometimes that’s where we would spend our entire liberty.
 They had a few girls working there, and they would dance with the most aggressive guys.
 Most of us would take a dip in the small 18 x 24 pool.
 It was 6′ foot deep and you really couldn’t do anything fancy.
 We did play a lot of ping pong and, once in a while, some horseshoes.
 I believe it was May when the USO was officially dedicated.
 Admiral Nimitz came over to say a few words.
 As he was leaving, I slipped out and managed to slide between his Shore Patrol escorts and ask if he would please autograph the program.
 He asked what ship I was on and when I said, “USS Yosemite, Sir”, he signed my program and said “Good Ship, Sailor!”
 I still can’t believe I got his autograph.

 The six months that we worked on destroyers in Pearl City went far too fast.
 I remember celebrating the holidays with those special meals on the Yosemite.
 We had more than our share of good cooks and bakers.
 It really seemed strange to go swimming on Christmas day while the folks at home were struggling with the long winter.

 I bought a copy of the Ships and Aircraft of the US Fleet – second war edition and noticed the number of ships lost in the Western Pacific.
-I also got the local paper from Rockford, Illinois and it was passed around until it almost worn out.
+I also got the local paper from Rockford, Illinois, which was passed around until it was almost worn out.
 I got a few souvenirs to send home; one was a huge coconut that I put stamps on and mailed.
 The local mailman cussed me out because he had that twelve-pound nut in his bag for half the day.
 We saw Battleship Row, but only from a distance because it was a restricted area.